-NOTICE IS HEREBY GIVEN that the first ANNUAL GENERAL MEETING (AGM) of M&G Credit Income Investment Trust plc will be held at the offices of M&G Alternatives Investment Management Limited, 10 Fenchurch Avenue, London EC3M 5AG at 1.30 pm on Monday, 30 March 2020 to consider and vote on the resolutions below.
+NOTICE IS HEREBY GIVEN that the second ANNUAL GENERAL MEETING (AGM) of M&G Credit Income Investment Trust plc will be held at the offices of Herbert Smith Freehills LLP, Exchange House, Primrose Street, London EC2A 2EG at 12:00 on Wednesday, 9 June 2021 to consider and vote on the resolutions below.

-Resolutions 1 to 10 and 13 (inclusive) will be proposed as ordinary resolutions and resolutions 11 to 12 (inclusive) will be proposed as special resolutions.
+Resolutions 1 to 9 (inclusive) will be proposed as ordinary resolutions and resolutions 10 and 12 (inclusive) will be proposed as special resolutions.

-Ordinary resolutions
+Ordinary business

-- To receive and, if thought fit, to accept the Strategic Report, Directors' Report, Auditor's Report and the audited Financial Statements for the period ended 31 December 2019. - To receive and approve the Directors' Remuneration Report (excluding the Directors' Remuneration Policy) for the period ended 31 December 2019. - 3.
-To receive and approve the Directors' Remuneration Policy. - 4.
-To approve the Company's dividend policy that 'the Company intends to distribute at least 85% of its distributable income earned each financial year by way of dividends and that, from 2020, such dividends are intended to be paid quarterly'. - 5.
-To elect Mr David Simpson as a Director of the Company. - 6.
-To elect Mr Richard Boléat as a Director of the Company. - 7.
-To elect Mr Mark Hutchinson as a Director of the Company. - 8.
-To elect Mrs Barbara Powley as a Director of the Company. - 9.
-To appoint Deloitte LLP as Auditor to the Company, to hold office from the conclusion of this meeting until the conclusion of the next general meeting at which financial statements are laid before the Company. - 10.
-To authorise the Directors to determine the remuneration of the Auditor of the Company.
+- To receive and, if thought fit, to accept the Strategic Report, Directors' Report, Auditor's Report and the audited Financial Statements for the year ended 31 December 2020. - To receive and approve the Directors' Remuneration Report (excluding the Directors' Remuneration Policy) for the year ended 31 December 2020. - To approve the Company's dividend policy that the Company intends to distribute at least 85% of its distributable income earned each financial year by way of dividends and that, until the conclusion of the next general meeting at which financial statements are laid before the Company, such dividends are intended to be paid quarterly. - To re-elect Mr David Simpson as a Director of the Company. - 5.
+To re-elect Mr Richard Boléat as a Director of the Company. - 6.
+To re-elect Mr Mark Hutchinson as a Director of the Company. - To re-elect Mrs Barbara Powley as a Director of the Company.
+7. - To appoint Deloitte LLP as Auditor to the Company, to hold office from the conclusion of this meeting until the conclusion of the next general meeting at which financial statements are laid before the Company. - To authorise the Audit Committee to determine the remuneration of the Auditor of the Company.